What is meant by processed foods?

 Group 4

-Why should one know this?
+Why should you know this?

-Various studies have shown adverse health effects from the consumption of ultra-processed foods.
-There was an increased mortality rate and also a higher rate of diseases among study participants whose diet primarily consists of ready meals and highly processed products.
-This includes both a poorer cardiometabolic risk profile, meaning a higher risk of developing cardiovascular disease, as well as a higher overall mortality, an increased cancer risk, increased changes in cerebral vessels, up to strokes, and also depression.
+Several studies have shown harmful health effects from consuming ultra-processed foods.
+People whose diets are mainly ready meals and highly processed products had higher mortality and higher rates of disease.
+This includes a worse cardiometabolic risk profile meaning a higher risk of developing cardiovascular disease as well as higher overall mortality, an increased cancer risk, more changes in the brain's blood vessels up to and including strokes, and also a higher risk of depression.

 Sources